BruttherJOE/CodingNotes/Kalman and bayesian filters/Kalman and bayesian filters.md

-I don't know why there is 2 zeroes on this x axis.
+I don't know why there are 2 zeroes on this x axis.
 If someone knows why, please tell me why.